suresh0807/Bader_Visualize/README.md

 3. run './bader_visualize'
 4. open poscar.vtf in VMD and choose beta for coloring scheme
 5. use the colorbar extention in VMD to add it to the graphic

+14.5.20: Added minmax.sh script which prints the largest and smallest atom charges to the terminal.
+It is called by the 'bader_visualize' script.